ozgurata/Starbucks-Stock-Predictor/README.md

 - Use the best model to predict the closing stock price based on user inputs.

 **Example:**
-1. Input values for open, high, low, and volume.
+1. Input values for open, high and low.
 2. Click Predict to get the estimated closing stock price.
 3. View visualizations of input features alongside the predicted output.